 Masonic ceremonies can be likened to short morality plays in which members of the lodge play different parts, like any form of theatre, it demands the learning of words and the movements on stage.
 Through taking part in these ceremonies, Freemasons come to understand the truths that they contain.

 How many are there?

-The United Grand Lodge of England (UGLE) currently has more than a quarter of a million members, in over 8,000 Lodges.
+The United Grand Lodge of England (UGLE) has around a quarter of a million members, in thousands of Lodges.

 Outside of London, but within England, Wales, the Isle of Man and the Channel Islands, there are 47 Provinces, whose boundaries mostly correspond to Counties, each headed by a Provincial Grand Master.

 It is said that some people become Freemasons for personal benefit.
 This benefit, or personal satisfaction, is in experiencing the warmth of an honourable society and being part of an organisation that works hard to help those less fortunate.

 In the convivial atmosphere of a Masonic meeting, members soon learn to relax and enjoy taking part.
 Its a place where everyone can be themselves and contribute in a way that suits their own personality, many members actually find that learning and performing these rituals is a useful programme of self development.

 Of course there have been cases of members using their membership of Freemasonry to try to gain personal benefit, and whilst this is probably true of many organisations, societies or groups where men get together, such as business deals on the golf course, Freemasonry has a system of morality that says no to this.